opencimi/archetypes/README.md

 archetypes
 ==========

+The archetypes in this repository can be worked with using the [ADL Workbench tool](https://www.google.com "ADL Workbench home") .

 CIMI Mindmap
 ------------
 These archetypes are derived by a converter developed by IntermountainHealth, from the CIMI mindmap demonstration archetypes.